-Our department is vibrantly interdisciplinary with overlapping interests and areas.
-The following are our four core areas of study:
+Wayne State's English program is vibrantly interdisciplinary with overlapping interests and core areas of study.

 Offers instruction in the art and craft of poetry and prose.
-Students study a variety of modern and contemporary works —of poetry, fiction, creative nonfiction, and drama — and receive guidance and training in their own artistic practice.
+Students study a variety of modern and contemporary works — poetry, fiction, creative nonfiction and drama — and receive guidance and training in their own artistic practice.

 The interdisciplinary linguistics program has strong connections to the English department through several of our faculty members.